Coconut Milk Coffee Ice Cream Recipe

-Coconut milk is one of the best substitutes around for dairy when you need something with enough fat to do the job of cream.
-I have been eating coconut milk based ice cream for several years now and find that it does satisfy when I need that ice cream fix without any dairy.
+Coconut milk is one of the best substitutes for dairy when you need something with enough fat to do the job of cream.
+I have been eating coconut milk-based ice cream for several years now and find that it does satisfy when I need that ice cream fix without any dairy.
 It is a good base for many flavors, especially coffee.

-In my neck of the woods, this brilliant idea is no secret: a few grocery stores in my area sell coconut milk ice cream and a local ice cream parlor, Full Tilt, always carries a few flavors.
-With the fortune of having my own ice cream maker, I like to make my own so I can use the sweeteners I like best and experiment with my own flavors.
+In my neck of the woods, this brilliant idea is no secret: a few grocery stores in my area sell coconut milk ice cream, and a local ice cream parlor, Full Tilt, always carries a few flavors.
+I have the fortune of having my own ice cream maker, so I like to make my own so I can use the sweeteners I like best and experiment with my own flavors.

 Use espresso or concentrated drip coffee for the ice cream.